-- Combine garlic, cilantro roots, peppercorns and a pinch of salt in either a small food processor or mortar and grind well.
+- In a mortar, pound garlic, cilantro roots, peppercorns and a pinch of salt together until fine.
+Alternatively, use a small food processor.

-- Add five spice powder, onion, and ginger, and cook until the onion is translucent and the five spice is fragrant.
+- Add five spice powder, onion, and ginger and cook until onions are translucent, about 2-3 minutes.

-- Add chicken pieces and cook until browned on both sides.
+- Add chicken pieces and brown on both sides.

 If you’re interested in joining our group as we cook our way through this list of 50 influential women in food, just ask Mary from One Perfect Bite.